 How to Deal with HRRG Collections

-Before doing anything specific to deal with HRRG, there are four rules you need to be aware of in dealing with any collection agency:
+Before doing anything specific to deal with HRRG, there are four rules you need to be aware of:

 1. Don’t deal with HRRG by phone